prheenan/Research/Personal/EventDetection/Docs/paper/drafts_biophys/drafts/scratch_md/scratch.md

 # Introduction {#s:Intro}

-In single-molecule force spectroscopy (SMFS) experiments, a force probe attaches to a molecule and stretches it while measuring force and extension over time (\fRef{Cartoon}).
+In single-molecule force spectroscopy (SMFS) experiments, a force probe attaches to a molecule and stretches it while measuring force and extension over time (XXX ).
 These data are transformed into information such as kinetic rates of processive enzymes @comstock_direct_2015, protein-ligand bond strength @yuan_energy_2000, and the energy landscapes of proteins and nucleic acids @dudko_theory_2008.
 The location and properties of the *ruptures* in the data (see Figure {#f:Rupture}) are required for many common  analyses, such as applying polymer models and determining the molecular energy landscape.

 Atomic force microscopy (AFM) is a powerful tool for studying the mechanical properties of molecules.
 AFM as an imaging technique can resolve sub-nanometer  molecular structure such as the major and minor grooves of DNA @ido_beyond_2013, lattice structure of membrane-bound proteins @muller_surface_1999, and real-time motion of motor proteins @ando_high-speed_2013.
 As a force spectroscopy technique, AFM is capable of dynamic experiments such as measuring the unfolding and refolding kinetics of single proteins @he_direct_2015, unzipping double-stranded
 DNA @krautbauer_unzipping_2003, and determining the unfolding and refolding